-[Tom and I both supplement our bodies with additional vitamin C when we’re feeling run down].
+I also supplement with additional vitamin C when I’m feeling run down.

 B vitamins are found in dark-green leafy vegetables as well as whole grains like brown rice, oats, quinoa and millet.

-B vitamins help to regulate the amount of antibodies produced to fight an infection as well as our body’s immune response.
-Supplemeting with a vitamin B complex or a good quality multi-vitamin could be worthwhile, particularly if you follow a gluten-free or grain-free diet.
+B vitamins help to regulate the number of antibodies produced to fight an infection as well as our body’s immune response.
+Supplementing with a vitamin B complex or a good quality multivitamin could be worthwhile, particularly if you follow a gluten-free or grain-free diet.

-Echinacae has been used as an immune system supporting herb for centuries so this may be worth including.
+Echinacea has been used as an immune system supporting herb for centuries, so this may be worth including.
 It helps to modulate the number of white blood cells present, which are what fight infection in the body and it’s best used over a long-term period.

-I advise that you consult with a medical herbalist for guidance with dosage and use of echinacea; personally, I take my echinacea combined with vitamin C, zinc and elderberry extract in a sachet which I mix into water and drink altogether and it’s a tasty way to get all this nutrients into my body to supplement everything I do on the dietary front.
+I advise that you consult with a medical herbalist for guidance with dosage and use of echinacea; personally, I take my echinacea combined with vitamin C, zinc and elderberry extract in a sachet which I mix into water.
+It’s a tasty way to get all these nutrients into my body to supplement everything I do on the dietary front.

 5 foods to include:

-Lemons are an easily accessble source of vitamin C, an essential nutrient when it comes to an immune system that is fighting fit.
+Lemons are an easily accessible source of vitamin C, an essential nutrient when it comes to an immune system that is fighting fit.